 - Dismissal of the case;

-- Acquittal at trial
+- Acquittal at trial.

-In addition, Patterson Weaver Law, LLC has an excellent track record in helping military clients navigate the system in a way that allows them to maintain their careers.
+Patterson Weaver Law, LLC has an excellent track record in helping military clients navigate the system in a way that allows them to maintain their careers.